 For instance, if they were charged with a third-degree felony, they can be charged with a second-degree felony simply because they exploited the lockdown to conduct the burglaries.
-While that may not seem like a lot, the difference between a second- and third-degree felonies is ten years in terms of sentencing.
-Third-degree felonies have 5-year maximum prison sentences while second-degree felonies have 15-year maximum prison sentence.
+While that may not seem like a lot, the difference between a second and a third-degree felony is ten years in terms of sentencing.
+Third-degree felonies have 5-year maximum prison sentences while second-degree felonies have a 15-year maximum prison sentence.

 Aggravated battery is generally prosecuted as a second-degree felony, but when a deadly weapon is involved in the burglary, the charges escalate and judges are required to impose mandatory minimums of 10 years.
 But since the felony occurred during a state of emergency, it can be charged as a first-degree felony with a maximum prison term of 30 years.